kubeckaj/JKCS.py-Manual/docs/source/JKMD/Pulling.rst

 .. code-block:: bash

-   JKMD 10w.xyz -recenter 1cl.xyz -moveto [6,0,0] -ns 0 -loc
+   JKMD 10w.xyz -recenter 1cl.xyz -chrg -1 -moveto [6,0,0] -ns 0 -loc

-This will take quite short time, but as all the libraries has to be loaded, it can take even up tens of seconds.
-In the you will get this:
+This will take quite short time as only single-point calculation is performed.
+In the end you will get this:

 .. image:: 10w1cl.png
       :alt: filesstructure